saleor/saleor-docs/docs/developer/app-store/apps/TEMPLATE.md

 # App documentation template

+## Metadata

+- Saleor version
+- Roadmap
+- Link to dashboard
+- Link to GitHub

-## Structure
+## Overview

-1. Overview
+1. Introduction

-Explain what the app does.
-List all the features and limitations.
+Explain problem the app solves.
 List the services it integrates with (if there are any).

-State the required version.
+2. Features

+- coming soon
+- create issue for upcoming features and link to it

+3. Assumptions

+4. Limitations

+- create issue for limitations that will be addressed and link to it

+5. Glossary

+- link to general apps glossary
+- app-specific language

+6. Permissions

+- app permissions
+- user permissions check

+7. Behavior

+- what webhooks the app use
+- diagram

+## Other

+1. Prerequisites
-2. Configuration
+2. Config

-List all the fields in the configuration UI of the app, explain what they mean and how to obtain them.

-Explain how to test if the integration works.

-3. Development
+3. Troubleshooting

-Note everything that is specific about working with this app.
-If nothing, link to general docs.

-4. Troubleshooting
+4. Error index

-List common issues and how to get around them.
-The list can contain both bugs and common scenarios when users get confused.

-Example:

-> 1. I can't see the app in the dashboard.
->
-> Make sure you have the latest version of Saleor installed.
->
-> 2. I can't uninstall the app.
->
-> This is a known bug in Saleor.
-You can track the issue for it [here](#).
+5. Development
+- env vars